zk874009306/class-note/C-program.md

 ## about file

     FILE *pf

     a pointer point a file

     FILE *fopen ("" "")

     fp = fopen("1.txt","r");

     you can input file or a path and a file in first "",

     r,r+ w,w+ ,a,a+ in second "".

     w+ can creat a file not exsit,r+ cannot.

     r+ can read and write , covered you need using. a and a+ not cover.

     fprintf (fp,"%s",str); write the content of the string which first address is str to file pionted fp;

     fscanf(fp,"%s",str);   read file , space or enter is a flag means end. storethe content to the string ,str is the first address of the string.

     fgets(str,1023,fp);  read file include spade and store it to the string pointed str . read bits number less than 1023 .

     fputs(str, fp);   write the string pointed by str

     a and a+ does‘t covered the oringinal content.

     The four functions are include <stdio.h>.

+    fprintf(stdout,"%s",str);   print string pointed str in screen

+    fscanf(stdin,"%s",r_str);   input a content store in r_str point string

+    fputs(str,stdout); print string pointed str

+    fgets(r_str,1023,stdin);  input content store in string pointed r_str